Sandy Ullrich: Career

 At the age of 22, Ullrich made his Major League debut on May 3, 1944, going two and third innings while giving up one earned run.
 Ullrich pitched nine and two-thirds innings that year, giving up ten earned runs for an earned run average of 9.31.
 The next year the Senators and Ullrich were better statistically than in the 1944 season.
 Ullrich at the time was just 23 years old, the second youngest regular on the Senators staff.
 Ullrich pitched 81 and one third innings for the second place Senators.
 This was in 28 games, six games started.
 In 1945 Ullrich tied for eighth with 15 games finished.
+On August 12, 1945, Ulrich notched his one and only career save in a game against the St. Louis Browns.
 Ullrich played his final Major League game on September 16 of 1945.

 At the time of his retirement Ullrich had a 3–3 record, a 5.04 ERA, 38 walks, and 28 strikeouts.
 Ullrich was 7 for 25 hitting, with a lifetime batting average of .280.
 His lifetime fielding percentage was 1.000.